faustool/iib-resteasy/README.md

 # iib-resteasy
 Rest easy POC

-First of all, this project depends on https://github.com/faustool/iib-junit4, so clone that and call mvn install on it.
+IMPORTANT: This project depends on https://github.com/faustool/iib-junit4, so clone that and call mvn install on it before you try anything else.

 To try this POC, just do mvn exec:java, then enter these URLs in your browser to see the results: